Stroke Signs & Symptoms

 man clutching his chest

 On average, every four minutes someone dies of stroke.
 When a stroke occurs, part of the brain cannot get the blood (and oxygen) it needs, so it begins to die.
 Brain function, future abilities and life itself are threatened every minute a stroke goes untreated.
-Every minute the brain is without oxygen, 2 million brain cells die.
+Every minute the brain is without oxygen, two million brain cells die.

 Risk Factors